-Thailand regional operating headquarters
+Thailand regional operating headquarters in 2023

 - The Regional Operating Headquarters (ROH) in Thailand is a business entity that provides its foreign branches and associated enterprises i) managerial and administrative services ii) technical services and iii) other supporting services;